 Organic materials are capable of promoting crop growth and increasing yield by way of improving soil physical, chemical and biological properties (Titiloye et al., 1985; Wallace, 1994).
-Organic fertilizers improve the physical properties of soils; maintain the soils in better tilth and increases wholding capacity (Agboola and Omueti, 1982; Lal, 1986; Ogunwale et al., 2002).
-It also supplies both major and minor plant nutrients (Ayeni, 2011, Ayeni et al., 2008).
+Organic fertilizers improve the physical properties of soils; maintain the soils in better tilth with; increases water holding capacity (Agboola and Omueti, 1982; Lal, 1986; Ogunwale et al., 2002) and supplies both major and minor plant nutrients (Ayeni, 2011, Ayeni et al., 2008).
 The supplied nutrients can substitute for appreciable amounts of inorganic fertilizer (Tollesa, 1999).

 Over the years, various organic materials have extensively been used as fertilizers and their beneficial effects documented.
 They have subsequently been recommended as sources of nutrient supply to farm crops.
-It is observed that since the introduction of inorganic fertilizers into the Nigerian agriculture, in-depth research into the use of organic fertilizer as sources of plant nutrients.
-For example, the rate of decomposition of organic materials has not been adequately determined.
-Although some information on the mineralization of compost is available as reported by Van De Kerkove (1990) and cited by Jedidi et al (1993), more data are needed on their mineralization rates in order to ascertain the best time they could be applied to the crops for optimum performance.
-This study was therefore set up to investigate the rate of decomposition of industrially manufactured organic fertilizer called Pacesetter Grade B and Kola Pad Husk, using CO2 evolution as an index.
+It is observed that since the introduction of inorganic fertilizers into the Nigerian agriculture, in-depth research into the use of organic fertilizer as sources of plant nutrients for i.e., the rate of decomposition of organic materials has not been adequately determined.
+Although some information on the mineralization of compost is available as reported by Van De Kerkove (1990) and cited by Jedidi et al (1993), but there is scanty information on the rate of Kola pod husk and Pace setter organic fertilizer in south western Nigeria.
+This study was therefore set up to compare the rate of decomposition of industrially manufactured organic fertilizer called Pacesetter Grade B and Kola Pad Husk, using CO2 evolution as an index.